 To earn the respect and trust of our members, we adhere to the following values:

-- high ethical standards
+- High ethical standards.

-- honesty, integrity, and impartiality
+- Honesty, integrity, and impartiality.

-- dignity, respect, and mutual support
+- Dignity, respect, and mutual support.

 TRS is governed by a six-member Board appointed for a five-year term by the Governor.
 Information on Board meetings, members, minutes, and policies can be found on the TRS Board section of the website.

 The TRS staff is organized into five departments: Administrative, Active Members, Benefit Recipients, Accounting, and Information Technology.

-The Montana Teachers' Retirement System serves active and retired teachers and educators in the State of Montana.
-Its primary purpose is to administer their pension plan, which includes (but is not limited to) payment of retirement benefits, collection of member contributions and enrollment of new members.
+TRS serves active and retired teachers, school administrators and other educators in Montana's public school system.
+Its primary purpose is to administer their pension plan, which includes payment of retirement benefits, collection of member contributions and enrollment of new members.